Fumeng-Yang/VRSD_public/README.md

-# The Effects of Visual Cues on Accuracy Estimation in Immersive Scatterplots (under review)
+# The Effects of Visual Cues on Classification Understanding in Immersive Scatterplots (under review)

 Supplementary Materials